So you’re interested in backpacking through Bolivia?

 Finding cheap accommodation in Bolivia is a very simple task but they often uncover some nasty surprises.
 The main issue with cheap accommodation would be the coldness of the place in high altitude towns such as Uyuni and La Paz.

 Moreover, all across the country, do not expect hot showers or kitchens.
 These are rarely featured in cheap and mid-budget hostels.
-On the other side, breakfast is often included and is not that bad with ham and cheese, fresh-cut fruits and sometimes pancakes!
+On the other side, breakfast is often included and is not that bad.
+Expect ham and cheese, fresh-cut fruits and sometimes pancakes!

 If you travel as a couple, look for “hostals” that are more or less like homestays/BnBs.
 In general, the service is quite minimalist but offer cheap double bedrooms.